0xSero/partisia-docs/docs/smart-contracts/install-the-smart-contract-compiler.md

 rustup install 1.69.0
 rustup default 1.69

-If you run an older version of rust the target needs to be added manually, by running:
+The target needs to be added manually, you add the target by running:
 ```bash
 rustup target add wasm32-unknown-unknown
 ```